fschmid56/EfficientAT/README.md

 Logging is done using [Weights & Biases](https://wandb.ai/site).
 Create a free account to log your experiments.
 During training the latest model will be saved to the directory [wandb](wandb).

-To train a model on AudioSet, you can run for example the following command:
+To train a MobileNet (pre-trained on ImageNet) on AudioSet, you can run, for example, the following command:
 ```
-python ex_audioset.py --cuda --train --pretrained_name=dymn10_im --batch_size=60 --max_lr=0.0005
+python ex_audioset.py --cuda --train --pretrained --model_name=mn10_im --batch_size=60 --max_lr=0.0004
 ```

-Checkout the results of this example configuration [here](https://wandb.ai/florians/EfficientAudioTagging/reports/Training-mn10_as-from-ImageNet-pre-trained-on-a-GeForce-RTX-2080-Ti--VmlldzozMDMwMTc4).
+Checkout the results of this example configuration [here](https://api.wandb.ai/links/florians/xbi9ijie).

 To train a tiny model (```model_width=0.1```) with Squeeze-and-Excitation [10] on the frequency dimension and a fully convolutional classification head, run the following command: